PrefectHQ/prefect/docs/tutorials/flow-task-config.md

 <div class="termy">
 ```
 >>> test_caching()
+21:22:36.487 | INFO    | prefect.engine - Created flow run 'dainty-jaguarundi' for flow 'test-caching'
+21:22:36.488 | INFO    | Flow run 'dainty-jaguarundi' - Using task runner 'ConcurrentTaskRunner'
+21:22:36.546 | INFO    | Flow run 'dainty-jaguarundi' - Created task run 'cached_task-64beb460-0' for task 'cached_task'
+21:22:36.603 | INFO    | Flow run 'dainty-jaguarundi' - Created task run 'cached_task-64beb460-1' for task 'cached_task'
 running an expensive operation
+running an expensive operation
+21:22:36.715 | INFO    | Task run 'cached_task-64beb460-0' - Finished in state Completed(None)
+21:22:36.730 | INFO    | Task run 'cached_task-64beb460-1' - Finished in state Completed(None)
+21:22:37.175 | INFO    | Flow run 'dainty-jaguarundi' - Finished in state Completed('All states completed.')
 >>> another_flow()
+21:22:50.635 | INFO    | prefect.engine - Created flow run 'macho-coucal' for flow 'another-flow'
+21:22:50.635 | INFO    | Flow run 'macho-coucal' - Using task runner 'ConcurrentTaskRunner'
+21:22:50.693 | INFO    | Flow run 'macho-coucal' - Created task run 'cached_task-64beb460-2' for task 'cached_task'
+21:22:50.742 | INFO    | Flow run 'macho-coucal' - Created task run 'printer-da44fb11-0' for task 'printer'
+21:22:50.786 | INFO    | Task run 'cached_task-64beb460-2' - Finished in state Cached(None, type=COMPLETED)
 42
+21:22:51.048 | INFO    | Task run 'printer-da44fb11-0' - Finished in state Completed(None)
+21:22:51.435 | INFO    | Flow run 'macho-coucal' - Finished in state Completed('All states completed.')
 ```
 </div>

 Notice that the `cached_task` only ran one time across both flow runs!
 Whenever each task run requested to enter a `Running` state, it provided its cache key computed from the `cache_key_fn`.
-The Orion backend identified that there was a COMPLETED state associated with this key and instructed the run to immediately enter the same state, including the same return values.
+The Orion backend identified that there was a `COMPLETED` state associated with this key and instructed the run to immediately enter the same state, including the same return values.
+See the Tasks [Caching](/concepts/tasks/#caching) documentation for more details.

-Caching can be configured further in the following ways:

-A generic `cache_key_fn` is a function that accepts two positional arguments:

-- The first argument corresponds to the `TaskRunContext`, which is a basic object with attributes `task_run_id`, `flow_run_id`, and `task`.
-- The second argument corresponds to a dictionary of input values to the task.
-For example, if your task is defined with signature `fn(x, y, z)` then the dictionary will have keys `"x"`, `"y"`, and `"z"` with corresponding values that can be used to compute your cache key.

-The cache can be configured to expire after a specified amount of time from its creation by providing a `cache_expiration` represented as a `datetime.timedelta`.

 !!! warning "The persistence of state"
     Note that up until now we have run all of our workflows interactively.
 This means that our metadata store is a SQLite database located at the default database location: `~/.prefect/orion.db`.
-As we will see, this can be configured in various ways.
-But please note that any cache keys you experiment with will be persisted in this SQLite database until you clear it manually!
+This can be configured in various ways, but please note that any cache keys you experiment with will be persisted in this SQLite database until you clear it manually!

 !!! tip "Additional Reading"
     To learn more about the concepts presented here, check out the following resources: